Skip to content

 How to Read Your Water Quality Report (CCR), Step by Step

-Your water utility mails you a Consumer Confidence Report every year, and most people throw it out.
-Here is how to find it, decode the jargon, spot a number near a limit, and turn a finding into the right filter certification.
+Your water utility mails you a Consumer Confidence Report every year, and most people toss it without a glance.
+It is worth twenty minutes.
+Here is how to find yours, get past the jargon, spot a number sitting near a limit, and turn whatever you find into the right filter certification.

 What the report is and who has to send one

-If your water comes from a public utility, you receive an annual drinking water quality report called a Consumer Confidence Report, or CCR.
-Federal rules require every community water system to prepare one and deliver it to customers each year by July 1.
-A community water system is broadly any system that serves at least 25 year-round residents or has at least 15 service connections, which covers most cities, towns, homeowners associations, and mobile home parks.
+If your water comes from a public utility, you get an annual drinking water quality report called a Consumer Confidence Report, or CCR.
+Federal rules make every community water system prepare one and get it to customers each year by July 1.
+A community water system is, broadly, any system serving at least 25 year-round residents or with at least 15 service connections, which covers most cities, towns, homeowners associations, and mobile home parks.
+So if you are on city water, this almost certainly means you.

-The report covers the previous year's data.
-It lists where your water comes from, which regulated contaminants were detected and at what levels, how those levels compare to legal limits, and any violations or required public notices.
-It is not marketing; the content and format are set by EPA rules.
+The report covers last year's data.
+It tells you where your water comes from, which regulated contaminants showed up and at what levels, how those levels stack up against the legal limits, and any violations or required public notices.
+It is not a sales pitch; the EPA sets the content and format.

-If you rent or never see a mailer, the report is almost always posted on your utility's website, and EPA maintains a lookup to find your provider.
-If you are on a private well, no one sends you a CCR, and the rules below about testing apply to you instead.
+If you rent, or you never saw a mailer, do not worry: the report is almost always posted on your utility's website, and the EPA keeps a lookup to find your provider.
+If you are on a private well, no one sends you a CCR, and the testing rules later in this guide are the ones that apply to you instead.

 Finding your report

-If you cannot find the utility name, EPA's CCR information page links to tools for locating your system.
-Larger systems serving more than 10,000 people will, under newer rules taking effect for reports due in 2027, deliver a report twice a year, but the July 1 annual report remains the baseline for everyone.
+If you cannot turn up the utility name, the EPA's CCR information page links to tools for locating your system.
+One scheduling note: under newer rules taking effect for reports due in 2027, larger systems serving more than 10,000 people will send a report twice a year, but the July 1 annual report stays the baseline for everyone.

-Once you have the PDF, do not try to read it front to back.
-Skip to the table of detected contaminants.
-That table is where the useful information lives, and the rest is mostly definitions and boilerplate.
+Once you have the PDF, do not read it cover to cover; you will drown in definitions.
+Skip straight to the table of detected contaminants.
+That table is where the useful information lives, and most of the rest is boilerplate you can ignore.

 The four terms that unlock the table

-MCL, Maximum Contaminant Level, is the highest level of a contaminant legally allowed in drinking water.
-It is enforceable.
-If a system exceeds an MCL, that is a violation and triggers public notice.
+Learn these four and the table opens up.
+The first is MCL, the Maximum Contaminant Level, which is the highest amount of a contaminant legally allowed in drinking water.
+It is enforceable, so if a system goes over an MCL, that is a violation and triggers public notice.

-MCLG, Maximum Contaminant Level Goal, is the level at which there is no known or expected health risk.
+The second is MCLG, the Maximum Contaminant Level Goal: the level at which there is no known or expected health risk.
 It is a goal, not a law, and it is often set lower than the MCL, sometimes at zero.
-The gap between MCLG and MCL exists because the MCL is set as close to the goal as is feasible with available treatment.
-A result that sits at the MCL is legal but is not the same as being at the health goal.
+The two differ because the MCL is set as close to the goal as today's treatment can practically reach.
+So a result sitting right at the MCL is legal, but it is not the same as being at the health goal.

-Action level applies to a few contaminants, most notably lead and copper, that are addressed by treatment rather than a fixed MCL.
+The third is the action level, which applies to a few contaminants, most notably lead and copper, that get handled by treatment rather than a fixed MCL.
 The lead action level is 0.015 mg/L, also written as 15 parts per billion.
-If more than 10 percent of sampled taps exceed it, the system must take corrective steps.
-An action level is a trigger for action, not a safety threshold, and there is no level of lead considered safe.
+If more than 10 percent of sampled taps go over it, the system has to take corrective steps.
+Read it as a trigger for action, not a safe line, because there is no level of lead considered safe.

-Detection, or a detected level, is simply what the lab measured, usually reported as a range and an average across the year.
-The detected number is the one you compare against the MCL or action level.
+The fourth is detection, or the detected level, which is simply what the lab measured, usually given as a range and a yearly average.
+That detected number is the one you hold up against the MCL or action level.

 Spotting a number that should get your attention

-Read across each row: detected level, then MCL (or action level), then MCLG.
-A detected level above the MCL or action level is the clearest red flag, and the report is required to explain any exceedance and what is being done about it.
+Read each row left to right: detected level, then MCL (or action level), then MCLG.
+A detected level above the MCL or action level is the clearest red flag, and the report has to explain any exceedance and what is being done about it.

-Just as important are the near-misses.
-A detected level that sits close to the MCL is legal but worth noting, because annual averages hide spikes and your home's plumbing can add contaminants after the water leaves the treatment plant.
-Lead is the classic example: the utility can meet its action level system-wide while your specific tap, fed by an old lead service line or brass fixtures, runs higher.
+The near-misses matter just as much, and they are easy to skim past.
+A detected level sitting close to the MCL is legal, but note it, because yearly averages hide spikes and your home's plumbing can add contaminants after the water leaves the plant.
+Lead is the classic case: the utility can pass its action level system-wide while your specific tap, fed by an old lead service line or brass fixtures, runs higher.

-Also scan for contaminants where the MCLG is zero or far below the MCL, such as certain disinfection byproducts or, increasingly, PFAS.
-A detected level that is well under the legal MCL but well above the health goal is a reasonable thing to want to reduce, even though the utility is fully compliant.
-The report tells you what is legal; it does not always tell you what you would prefer to drink.
+Also look for contaminants where the MCLG is zero or far below the MCL, like certain disinfection byproducts or, increasingly, PFAS.
+A detected level that is well under the legal MCL but well above the health goal is a perfectly reasonable thing to want to reduce, even when the utility is fully in the clear.
+The report tells you what is legal; it does not always tell you what you would rather drink.

 What the CCR does not cover

-The CCR reports data from the utility's system, typically measured before the water reaches your home.
+Here is the limit to keep in mind: the CCR reports data from the utility's system, usually measured before the water reaches your home.
 It does not measure your tap.
-Lead and copper in particular are often picked up from household plumbing and service lines after the water leaves the main, so a clean system-wide report is not a guarantee for your specific faucet.
+Lead and copper especially get picked up from household plumbing and service lines after the water leaves the main, so a clean system-wide report is not a promise about your specific faucet.

-Newer or unregulated contaminants may not appear at all if there is no monitoring requirement yet.
-The federal PFAS drinking water rule sets limits for several PFAS, with PFOA and PFOS limited to 4 parts per trillion, but monitoring and compliance phase in over several years, so older reports may show no PFAS data even where it is present.
+Newer or unregulated contaminants may not show up at all if there is no monitoring requirement yet.
+The federal PFAS drinking water rule sets limits for several PFAS, with PFOA and PFOS held to 4 parts per trillion, but monitoring and compliance phase in over several years, so an older report can show no PFAS data even where it is present.

 If you are on a private well

-Private wells are not covered by the CCR rules and are not regulated by EPA.
+If you are on a well, the CCR rules skip you entirely, and so does EPA regulation.
 No one tests your water for you and no one mails you a report.
-Testing and treatment are entirely your responsibility, which means a well owner has to be more active than a city customer, not less.
+Testing and treatment are all on you, which means as a well owner you have to be more active than a city customer, not less.

-A reasonable baseline is to test annually for total coliform bacteria and nitrate, and to test for anything specific to your area: arsenic, lead, fluoride, manganese, pesticides, or PFAS depending on local geology and land use.
-Use a state-certified laboratory; your state or county health department usually keeps a list and may offer subsidized test kits.
-Test more often if you notice a change in taste, color, or smell, after flooding, or if a nearby source of contamination appears.
+A sensible baseline is to test once a year for total coliform bacteria and nitrate, plus whatever is common in your area: arsenic, lead, fluoride, manganese, pesticides, or PFAS depending on local geology and land use.
+Use a state-certified laboratory; your state or county health department usually keeps a list and sometimes offers subsidized test kits.
+Test more often if the taste, color, or smell changes, after flooding, or if a possible source of contamination turns up nearby.

-When you get well results back, read them the same way you would read a CCR table: compare each measured level against EPA's national primary drinking water standards.
-Those standards give you the same MCL and action level reference points, even though no one is enforcing them on your well.
+When the well results come back, read them the way you would read a CCR table: line up each measured level against the EPA's national primary drinking water standards.
+Those give you the same MCL and action level reference points, even though no one is enforcing them on your well.

 Turning a finding into the right filter

-Once you know what is actually in your water, match the specific contaminant to a specific NSF/ANSI certification rather than buying a filter on general claims.
-The certification, not the format, is what tells you a product was tested to reduce that exact substance.
+Now that you know what is actually in your water, match the specific contaminant to a specific NSF/ANSI certification instead of buying on general claims.
+The certification, not the format, is what tells you a product was verified to reduce that exact substance.

+Use this as your shopping key.
 For lead, look for a product certified to NSF/ANSI 53 for lead reduction.
 For taste, odor, and chlorine, NSF/ANSI 42 covers aesthetic effects.
 For emerging contaminants like some pharmaceuticals and pesticides, look for NSF/ANSI 401.
 For PFAS, look for a PFAS reduction claim under Standard 53 or Standard 58.
-For dissolved contaminants such as nitrate, arsenic, or fluoride, a reverse osmosis system certified under NSF/ANSI 58 is the usual tool, and you should confirm the specific claim for your contaminant.
+For dissolved contaminants like nitrate, arsenic, or fluoride, a reverse osmosis system, which pushes water through a fine membrane, certified under NSF/ANSI 58 is the usual answer, and you confirm the specific claim for your contaminant.

 Read the product's certified claims, not the box copy.
 A filter certified for lead is not automatically certified for PFAS or nitrate.
 If you cannot find a certification listing for the contaminant your report or test flagged, treat the marketing claim as unproven and keep looking.